MechaBay

 In the Universal Century year UC 0079, the Principality of Zeon declared independence from the Earth Federation, leading to a war that had a devastating impact on every continent, space colony, and lunar settlement.
 Though outnumbered, Zeon had the upper hand due to their use of humanoid weapons called mobile suits.
 After half of humanity perished in the conflict, it settled into a bitter stalemate for eight months.

-The story begins with the Federation’s new warship, the White Base , arriving at the Side 7 colony to pick up the Federation’s newest weapon from a secret research base.
+The story begins with the Federation’s new warship, the White Base, arriving at the Side 7 colony to pick up the Federation’s newest weapon from a secret research base.
 Zeon forces were close behind.
 A Zeon reconnaissance team member disobeyed orders and attacked the colony, killing most of the Federation crew and civilians.
-Desperate, a civilian boy, a civilian boy Amuro Ray stumbled upon the Federation’s new mobile suit, the RX-78-2 Gundam, neutralizing the situation.
-The White Base and its newly formed crew of civilian recruits and refugees set out on a journey to survive – and, unknowingly, to change the course of the war.
+A civilian boy, Amuro Ray, stumbled upon the Federation’s new mobile suit, the RX-78-2 Gundam, and piloted it to neutralise the situation.
+The White Base and its newly formed crew of civilian recruits and refugees set out on a journey to survive—and, unknowingly, to change the course of the war.

 Development